You won’t be short of incredible places to see during this road trip!

 Much like the previous day, the drive from Picton to Nelson is a short one.
 It only takes about two hours to reach the city on the West Coast of the South Island.

-There are a number of routes you can take to get to Nelson, and perhaps the most scenic is the Queen Charlotte Drive.
+There are several routes you can take to get to Nelson, and perhaps the most scenic is the Queen Charlotte Drive.

 On this route, you come across beautiful places such as Shakespeare and Ngakuta Bays.
 As you edge closer to Nelson the road follows the side of the Pelorus River.